guanlongzhao/fac-via-ppg/README.md

 This only does a few sanity checks, don't worry if the test coverage looks low :)

+Depending on your git configs, you may or may not need to recreate the symbolic links in `test/data`.

 ### Train PPG-to-Mel model
 Change default parameters in `src/common/hparams.py:create_hparams()`.
 The training and validation data should be specified in text files, see `data/filelists` for examples.